 After the close of escrow, the earnest money deposit will be disbursed from the escrow account to the seller’s account, along with the funds provided by the buyer or mortgage lender to purchase the property.
 The buyer will also receive the keys and be able to move in.
 But, how soon after the closing this process is officially completed will depend on the circumstances.

 For instance, it may take several days after the close of escrow for the seller to receive the funds so that everything can be processed.
 Likewise, the buyer may not be able to move in right away, depending on the agreement made with the seller.
-But close of escrow means that the ownership is officially transferred from the seller to the buyer, even if it may take a bit more time for everything to settle.

 All kinds of issues can occur during the close of escrow process that buyers and sellers should keep in mind.